abergs/docs-playground/src/guide/errors.md

 While errors are never fun, we've tried our best to make it easy to determine why you're receiving an error.
 Here's a collection of the different errors you might run into and how to solve them.

-## Problem Details
+## Problem details

-All errors are formatted as `Problem Details` [RFC-7807](https://www.rfc-editor.org/rfc/rfc7807), meaning our HTTP API and Client Side code return errors that look like this:
+All errors are formatted as problem details [RFC-7807](https://www.rfc-editor.org/rfc/rfc7807), meaning our HTTP API and client-side code return errors that look like this:

 ```json5
 {